pedrojmendoza/geofencing-workshop/simulating_device.md

             loopCount += 1
             time.sleep(5)

 3. Copy the certificate and private key for the device to the same folder in your Cloud9 env where you have created the above file.
-Make sure you rename the file names to be *GeofencedDevice1.cert.pem* and *GeofencedDevice1.private.key*
+Make sure you rename the file names to be *GeofencedDevice1.cert.pem* (for the certificate) and *GeofencedDevice1.private.key* (for the private key).

 4. Download the root CA for the AWS IoT Core's certificate by running `curl https://www.amazontrust.com/repository/AmazonRootCA1.pem > root-CA.crt`